Clinic 1: Ohakune and Raetihi

-This position is based in Ohakune which offers a fantastic lifestyle for those looking for fun and adventure.
-Home to the North Island’s only ski fields, this region is bustling in the winter with skiing and snowboarding and comes alive in the summer with mountain biking, tramping, kayaking and fishing.
+This position is based in Ohakune offering a fantastic lifestyle for those looking for fun and adventure.
+Home to the North Island’s ski fields, this region is bustling in the winter with skiing and snowboarding then comes alive in the summer with mountain biking, tramping, kayaking and fishing.

 This position is mostly clinic based with all varieties of musculoskeletal injuries and some private appointments.
 We have a contract with the district hospital (1.5 hours away) to see people in our clinic for free, where we charge the hospital for our time, as the hospital is unable to offer this community a physiotherapist.
-We also have a half day in a sawmill and adjoining pulp mill, and also a half day in a smaller low socio-economic area called Raetihi which is 15mins from Ohakune.
+There is also a half day in a sawmill & adjoining pulp mill with another half day in the small town of Raetihi which is 15mins from Ohakune.